 - Use content marketing to drive traffic to your website

 As your online fitness business takes off, you will hopefully find yourself with a more flexible schedule and easier income than you had while doing full-time face-to-face training.
 And hopefully, your own workouts and well-being will benefit from it!

-If you have any further questions or have experiences setting up an online fitness business, please share them in the comments section below.
+If you have any further questions or have experience setting up an online fitness business, please share them in the comments section below.